 The Tradition of the Red String Bracelet in Kabbalah

-The red string bracelet worn around your left wrist is a Kabbalistic tradition used to ward off misfortune and darkness brought about by the evil eye.
-The Jewish religion teaches us that a red string, wound seven times, as around Rachel’s Tomb, is endowed with mystical powers.
-It is from this tradition that one wraps a Kabbalah red string around their wrist to protect themselves from evil.
+The red string bracelet worn around your left wrist is a Kabbalah tradition used to ward off misfortune and darkness brought about by the evil eye.
+This tradition teaches us that a red string, wound seven times, as around Rachel’s Tomb, is endowed with mystical powers.
+It is from this practice that one wraps a Kabbalah red string around their wrist to protect themselves from evil.

 Significance with Buddhism, Hinduism, and Christianity